Chocolate Labrador

 Still, both the bloodlines have more similarities than differences.

-Buying a Chocolate Labrador>Buying a Chocolate Labrador puppy
+Buying a Chocolate Labrador puppy

 The Chocolate Labrador price lies in the low to medium range.
 So how much does a chocolate lab cost exactly?